Moscow-held regions of Ukraine in 'sham' vote to join Russia

-KYIV, Ukraine (AP) — Voting began Friday in Moscow-held regions of Ukraine on referendums to become part of Russia, Russian-backed officials there said.
+KYIV, Ukraine (AP) — Voting began in Russian-held regions of Ukraine on referendums to become part of Russia, Moscow-backed officials there said Friday as Ukrainian and United Nations officials reported evidence of war crimes during the nearly seven-month war in the country.

-The votes are being held in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions.

-The vote, which asks residents if they want their regions to be part of Russia, is certain to go Moscow's way.
-That would give Russia the pretext to claim that attempts by Ukrainian forces to regain control are attacks on Russia itself, dramatically escalating the seven-month war.
+A team of experts commissioned by the U.N.
+Human Rights Council also presented evidence Friday of crimes including beatings, electric shocks and forced nudity in Russian detention facilities, as well as executions in the regions of Kyiv, Chernihiv, Kharkiv and Sumy.
+But the commission’s chairman didn’t specify who or which side in the war committed most of the alleged crimes.

-The referendums follow Russian President Vladimir Putin's order of a partial mobilization, which could add about 300,000 Russian troops to the fight.
+The referendum votes follow Russian President Vladimir Putin's order of a partial mobilization of reservists, which could add about 300,000 Russian troops to the fight.
 The balloting will continue for five days through Tuesday.

+The referendums ask residents if they want their regions to be part of Russia, is certain to go Moscow’s way.
+That would give Russia the pretext to claim that attempts by Ukrainian forces to regain control are attacks on Russia itself, dramatically escalating the war.

 As the votes were getting underway in the occupied regions, Russian social media sites were full of dramatic scenes of tearful families bidding farewell to men departing from military mobilization centers.
 In cities across the vast country, men hugged their weeping family members before departing as part of the draft.
 Russian anti-war activists, in the meantime, planned more protests against the mobilization.